-Nelmac Structure Objectives Activities Performance Indicators Targets for 2023/24 Nelmac is 100% owned by Nelson City Council and all directors are Council appointed. - Improve Our Core Business - Protect & Develop our People - Enhance our Environment - Environment - Commercial Conservation Landscape - Architecture and Planning Recycling Additional Services such as emergency response, traffic management and vehicle and equipment maintenance.
-Core Business Protect & Develop our People Enhance our usiness Greenspaces & Commercial p our Conservation Landscape ce our Architecture and Planning Recycling Additional Services such as emergency response, traffic management and vehicle and equipment Equity ratio Bank Debt to Equity Ratio within acceptable risk tolerance Bank Debt to Equity at or below 55% by June 2024 Quality of service Understand and strive to improve customer satisfaction 2023/24 Customer Satisfaction Survey for all Nelmac Kūmānu Customers - improving on 2021/22 score of 5.33 out of 7 by June 2024 People and Safety Employee turnover comparable to industry average Employee turnover within 5% of the national industry average by June 2024 Sustainability and Community Reduced carbon emissions year- on-year (adjusted for COVID) Reduce carbon emissions compared with 2023 (normalised against revenue) 2022 = 2.88t per \$100k revenue by June 2024 Non-shareholder Business Profitable growth in non-NCC work Profitable year on year growth in non-NCC work 2023 to 2024 by June 2024 ı Tasman E Bays I Heritage Trust (Nelson Provincial Museum Pupuri Taonga O) Te Tai Ao)
+Nelmac Nelmac Structure Objectives Activities Performance Indicators Targets for 2023/24 100% owned Co Core Business Core Business Greenspaces Equity ratio Bank Debt to Equity Ratio within acceptable risk tolerance Bank Debt to Equity at or below 55% by June 2024 Council and all directors are Council appointed.
+Develop our People • Enhance our Quality of service Understand and strive to improve customer satisfaction 2023/24 Customer Satisfaction Survey for all Nelmac Kūmānu Customers - improving on 2021/22 score of 5.33 out of 7 by June 2024 su re: ma Additional Services such as emergency response, traffic management and People and Safety Employee turnover comparable to industry average Employee turnover within 5% of the national industry average by June 2024 vehicle and equipment maintenance.
+Sustainability and Community Reduced carbon emissions year- on-year (adjusted for COVID) Reduce carbon emissions compared with 2023 (normalised against revenue) 2022 = 2.88t per \$100k revenue by June 2024 Non-shareholder Business Profitable growth in non-NCC work Profitable year on year growth in non-NCC work 2023 to 2024 by June 2024

-Structure Objectives Activities Performance Indicators Draft Targets for 2024/25 The Tasman Bays Heritage Trusis a charitable trust which was established to administer the museum on behalf of Nelson City and Tasman District Councils.
-The Councils jointly appoint the board members.
-One other board member is iwi appointed.
-To care for, strengthen and make widely accessible the taonga and heritage collections of Nelson Tasman, and to create unforgettable experiences that stimulate awareness, celebrate divers and entertain. strengthen and make widely accessible the taonga and heritage collections of To plan for and commence a capital works project which will safely and appropriately house and care for the Nelson Tasman Regional Heritage Collection.
+Structure Objectives Activities Performance Indicators Draft Targets for 2024/25 The Tasman Bays Heritage Trusis a charitable trust which was strengthen and make widely accessible the taonga and heritage To plan for and commence a capital works project which will safely and appropriately house and care for the Nelson Tasman Regional Heritage Collection.
 Ensure sufficient funds are in place for completion of project.
-Sufficient funding in place to commence construction. and to create unforgettable experiences that stimulate awareness, celebrate diversity To be a highly valued visitor destination, educational provider and venue for cultural and community connection.
+Sufficient funding in place to commence construction.
+To be a highly valued visitor destination, educational provider and venue for cultural and community connection.
 Implement a high- quality visitor experience programme which attracts our diverse local communities and visitors to the region.
 Design and deliver a varied visitor experience including at least three exhibitions.
 Implement at least one new accessibility improvement.
 Deliver on visitor experience initiative in partnership with iwi.
 To actively support and collaborate with iwi and Nelson Tasman cultural heritage organisations.
 Providing advice, guidance, content, mentoring and support to iwi, smaller galleries, libraries, archives and museums within Nelson Tasman.
 Provide Museum support and assistance on request to Te Tauihu district museums, iwi and cultural organisations.
 Organise at least two regional museum hui.
 To continue to develop and provide appropriate care for a strong Collection which is relevant and accessible to, and valued by, Nelson Tasman communities.
 Actively collecting objects that are strongly related to the history and cultural story of Nelson Tasman.
 Acquire at least two items of significance to Nelson Tasman (historical or contemporary).
 Review Collections Management Policy in advance of collection move to ARC.
 To improve our sustainability performance.
-Preparation to operate under extreme climate-change related weather events.
+Preparation to operate under extreme climate- change related weather events.
 Develop an Emergency Management and Collections Recovery Plan.
 Grow and diversify our revenue streams.
 Identify new funding streams to allow for planned operational developments including ARC.
-Develop and implement a new operational plan and budget.
+Develop and implemen a new operational plan and budget.